Embiid ties career high with 50 points, 76ers beat Magic

 Mo Bamba set career highs with 32 points and seven 3-pointers for Orlando.
 The rebuilding Magic dropped to an NBA-worst 8-38 with their third straight loss and 13th defeat in the last 14 games.

-Embiid, who entered averaging 27.3 points, took over from there, scoring in a variety of ways in a breathtaking third quarter that matched his similarly stellar first quarter.
-He was serenaded with “MVP!
-MVP!” chants on two trips to the free throw line in the period, and brought the fans roaring to their feet when he made a 3-pointer with 25 seconds left in the quarter that gave Philadelphia its largest lead to that point, 92-80.
+Despite the defeat, Orlando continues to take a big-picture, positive approach to player development.

-Embiid re-entered with 7:23 left in the fourth and quickly got to 49 points with a pair of free throws 15 seconds later.
-Then, Embiid was fouled by Mamba, who fouled out on the play, with 6:26 left.
-With the crowd standing and recording the moment on cell phones, he made the first to reach 50 points before misfiring on the second free throw.
-Coach Doc Rivers quickly subbed him out to loud cheers.
+“Positive energy is extremely valuable,” said Magic assistant coach Jesse Mermuys, who filled in for head coach Jamahl Mosley (health and safety protocols) for the second straight game.

 Embiid was dominant in the first quarter but the rest of the 76ers combined for just five points on 2-for-11 shooting.
 And it caught up to them in the second quarter.
-The Magic closed within 38-37 while Embiid rested for the first 5:20 of the period, then scored 11 of the final 14 points to open a 10-point advantage after he went to the bench with three fouls with 3:07 remaining.
+The Magic scored 11 of the final 14 points to open a 10-point advantage after Embiid went to the bench with three fouls with 3:07 remaining.

 Bamba finished with 28 points and made 7 of 8 3-pointers in the opening half, easily bettering his previous career highs in scoring (22 points) and made 3-pointers (5).